-- How to communicate in a way that shakes up the routine in your relationship, pushes the edges of the status quo and allows you to have new, exciting, joyous experiences together that expand your sense of what’s possible… and how to follow up afterwards.
+- How to communicate in a way that shakes up the routine in your relationship, pushes the edges of the status quo, and allows you to have new, exciting, joyous experiences together that expand your sense of what’s possible… and how to follow up afterward.

 So many things are possible when you uplevel your sexual communication.

 And the funny thing about this is that it actually goes SO far beyond what’s just going on in the bedroom.
 I know that when people have the sex lives they want, they are happier, they have more of a kick in their step, they are more engaged at work, and they are more productive and more creative.
 You move projects that have been stuck when you move your sexuality and as you accept more in your life sexually, you accept more financially.

 Communication takes understanding, tools, and practice– it doesn’t take a master’s degree or require that you completely change your life and relationship.
 I hope this inspires you to break the ice.